Cylindrical model structures: Further examples

 Our work thus gives a model structure on $\mathsf{Ch}(\cl{A})$ whose weak equivalences are chain homotopy equivalences.
-This model structure was constructed by Golasi{\'n}ski and Gromadzki in \cite{GolasinskiGromadzkiTheHomotopyCategoryOfChainComplexesIsAChainComplex}.
-Appealing to a characterisation due to Kamps in \cite{KampsNoteOnNormalSequencesOfChainComplexes} of the fibrations and cofibrations, this construction is quite different to ours.
+This model structure was constructed in a quite different way by Golasi{\'n}ski and Gromadzki in \cite{GolasinskiGromadzkiTheHomotopyCategoryOfChainComplexesIsAChainComplex}, appealing to a characterisation due to Kamps in \cite{KampsNoteOnNormalSequencesOfChainComplexes} of the fibrations and cofibrations.

 \item[(2)] Let $\mathsf{Kan}_{\Delta}$ denote the category of algebraic Kan complexes introduced by Nikolaus in \cite{NikolausAlgebraicModelsForHigherCategories}.
 The objects of $\mathsf{Kan}_{\Delta}$ are Kan complexes with a chosen filling for every horn.
 The arrows of $\mathsf{Kan}_{\Delta}$ are morphisms of simplicial sets which respect the chosen horn fillings.